-This is a super easy and most delicious way to eat broccoli.
-Its low in carbs and only takes a few minutes to cook.
-Broccoli is also a super food, so I’m game for any new and exciting ways to eat this highly nutritious vegetable.
+This recipe for broccoli pilaf with pomegranates and almonds is a super easy and delicious way to eat broccoli.
+It’s low in carbs and only takes a few minutes to cook.
+Broccoli is a superfood, so I’m game for any new and exciting ways to eat this highly nutritious vegetable.

 The recipe calls for coconut oil which is nice, but I find it leaves a slight taste, so I prefer to use olive oil.

 The recipe served 4 – 6 as a side dish

 - 1 Tbsp olive oil or coconut oil

 - 1 shallot or half a white onion finely chopped

 - 1 tsp miso paste dissolved in 1/4 cup boiling water or 1/4 cup stock

 - sea salt flakes and freshly ground black pepper

 - Cut the broccoli into 8 pieces and then divide into 2 batches.
 Blitz each batch in a food processor using the pulse setting until they resemble large grains.
 Be careful not to over-process this.
 You don't want to end up with a mushy paste.